lukerj00/meta_rl_ego_sim/README.md

-# Superior Colliculus-Inspired Reinforcement Learning in Continuous and Discrete Action Spaces
+# A Meta-RL Framework for Investigating Sensorimotor Transform in the Superior Colliculus

 ## Project Overview